Household Nanotechnology: Big Improvements From Tiny Tech

 Once the stuff of science fiction, nanotechnology is now a reality in groundbreaking products that are rapidly popping up in people's homes.
-According to the Food and Drug Administration, "nanotechnology is an emerging technology that has the potential for use in a broad array of FDA-regulated products, including medical products, foods and cosmetics.”
-You might be surprised to find out that you’re reaping the rewards of nanotechnology yourself!
+According to the Food and Drug Administration, nanotechnology is “an emerging technology that has the potential for use in a broad array of FDA-regulated products, including medical products, foods and cosmetics.”
+You might be surprised to find out that you’re already reaping the rewards of nanotechnology yourself!

-and air-filtration systems are using nanotechnology in their filters.
+Some high-end ductless heat pump systems, such as specific models of Zoned Comfort Solutions® indoor units, use nanotechnology in their filters.
 These filters often use ceramic as the surface element and work in conjunction with other specialty filters in a multi-stage system.
-After primary filters catch larger particulate matter, dust and bacteria, the passing air contains only the tiniest contaminants by the time it reaches the nano-filter, which can trap odor-causing elements down to single atoms.
-This leaves you with pure, clean air.
+After primary filters catch larger particulate matter, dust and bacteria, the passing air contains only the tiniest contaminants by the time it reaches the nano-platinum filter, which can trap odor-causing elements down to single atoms.
+This leaves you with cleaner, healthier air.

 Some of the most common applications for nanotechnology are in the field of cosmetics.
 But now some toothpastes are using nanoparticles of a calcium-based mineral that is found in human bones to fill in microscopic gaps in tooth enamel that have been chipped or worn away.
 Other toothpastes use nanoparticles of silver, a compound which has been shown to inhibit the growth of bacteria and prevent tooth decay.